Code-Institute-Submissions/school-for-the-poor/README.md

 up the repository prior to submitting the project.
-A few additional commits were made after e.g. adding the testimonial feature, editing the footer, validating the code, adding the original mockups etc. until a final commit was made with the game working to the best of the developer’s current skills, the site pages completed as planned and a completed README file.
+A few additional commits were made after e.g. adding the testimonial feature, editing the footer, validating the code, adding the original mockups etc. until a final commit was made with the game working to the best of the developer’s current skills, the site pages completed as planned, a larger json database (but still small enough to allow a full game test) and a completed README file.

 # credits